rodekruis/IBF-seed-data/README.md

 Not all countries have admin level 3 though (i.e. Zimbabwe).
 We will need to move to using this data eventually, but we'll need different sources for admin 3 for some of the countries.

+See [the IBF repo](https://github.com/rodekruis/IBF/tree/main/data) for more information on how this data is fetched.

 ### country-data

 This includes various country-related data, such as hospital locations and admin area extents.
+Currently this data is all fetched from the GO backend api, such as https://goadmin.ifrc.org/api/v2/country/?limit=9999.

+See [the IBF repo](https://github.com/rodekruis/IBF/tree/main/data) for more information on how this data is fetched.

 ### pipelines

 Data ingested by the pipelines for test runs.
+The pipeline code is in [the IBF repo](https://github.com/rodekruis/IBF/tree/main/data).

 ### raster-data

 Raster map data, such as population or disaster data.
+Population data is fetched by scripts in [the IBF repo](https://github.com/rodekruis/IBF/tree/main/data).